 Study.Net provides course readings distribution and copyright clearance services to Wharton and other Penn schools.
-This article explains how faculty can request a Study.Net course pack delivered as a learning tool in Canvas, along with information on costs for different types of students.
+This article explains how faculty can request a Study.Net course pack delivered as a learning tool in Canvas, along with information on costs and distribution.

 Study.Net Materials in Canvas is where we distribute “course packs” of externally-copyrighted licensed content from key suppliers, such as Harvard Business Publishing, requested by faculty.
 When specific readings are also available through Penn Libraries e-reserves, we can arrange for a related learning tool, Course Materials @ Penn Libraries, which is part of Lippincott Library's services for Wharton courses.